Carnitine: Supporting Energy Metabolism and More

 This biochemical process, known as beta-oxidation, wouldn’t occur without carnitine’s vital participation.

-It’s like a ferry, shuttling those fatty acids across the mitochondrial membrane, ensuring they’re readily available to be converted into ATP – the body’s primary energy source.
+It’s like a ferry, shuttling those fatty acids across the mitochondrial membrane, ensuring they’re readily available to be converted into – the body’s primary energy source.

 However, there’s a condition termed carnitine deficiency that disrupts this process.